Steve Elton reveals his ongoing passion for Brown Jordan patio furniture and gives us the inside scoop on a new fabric four years in the making.

 When Frinier left the company, Elton took over as chief branding officer and with that position comes some good storytelling.
 He loves to relay how one of Brown Jordan’s most iconic pieces, the Mid-century Modern Kantan chair, won a major industry design award in 1956.
 Fast forward 54 years later when the Kantan line was reintroduced with a new strap, and the chair won the exact same award at the exact same show.
 “That says something about the strength and durability of our designs,” he remarks.

 Fast forward 54 years later when the Kantan line was reintroduced with a new strap, and the chair won the exact same award at the exact same show.

 Brown Jordan, which is celebrating its 75th anniversary, has also reissued Walter Lamb’s metal-tube and cotton rope furniture, first designed in 1947.
 “What makes it so fascinating is that the outdoor furniture was originally made from salvaged brass tubing taken from sunken ships in Pearl Harbor after World War II,” says Elton.
 “You can still buy some of the original pieces, which are fetching as much as $25,000.”
 More than six decades earlier, the company also gave a portion of the proceeds to the families impacted by the tragedy at Pearl Harbor.

-Twenty eight years into his tenure with Brown Jordan, Elton still loves his job.
+More than twenty eight years into his tenure with Brown Jordan, Elton still loves his job.
 He was recently honored with the 2018 Lifetime Achievement Award by the International Casual Furnishings Association for his impressive contributions to the design industry.
 Today, he is a respected influencing force among his peers as he continues to build on the Brown Jordan legacy, a truly iconic brand.